hnomura/UdemyWebDev/36 Internet Computer/ic-projects/token/README.md

 2. Save it somewhere.

-e.g. My principal id is: gbdev-tyqsv-hnvqv-7mgz4-4kcfl-wbv6x-6khez-y56gq-uohqs-quomc-uqe
+My principal id is (WSL):
+ldi4m-zpflu-lvqn6-tozv3-y5f55-4xxrj-nshxb-t7bat-ug7yy-lui36-yae

 3. Format and store it in a command line variable: